latenitefilms/BRAWToolbox/README.md

 ## Help & Support

-If you run into any issues, bugs or crashes, you can post an issue [here](https://github.com/latenitefilms/BRAWToolbox/issues).
+If you run into any bugs, crashes, or you have a feature request, you can post an issue [here](https://github.com/latenitefilms/BRAWToolbox/issues).

 If you have any general questions or feedback, you can discuss [here](https://github.com/latenitefilms/BRAWToolbox/discussions).

+GitHub registration is free, and this GitHub repository is actively monitored by @latenitefilms.

 ---

 ## Release Notes

-### 1.0.0 (15) - Public Beta 2
+### 1.0.0 (15) - Public Beta 2 - 5th January 2023

 **Important:**
 - Due to major changes, this beta is **not** compatible with the previous beta, so you should re-create any test Final Cut Pro libraries.